 - Flat rate or “PFH.”

-Now, I won’t promise you that every book will sell that well.
-In fact, a lot of books don’t sell that well.
-But if you are savvy about the types of books that you audition for and ultimately narrate, you can see the potential to earn large amounts of passive income through royalties here.
-I go the factors that you should consider when choosing royalty share books to find the ones that are likely to pay the most over time in my free 5-Day Audiobook Audition Challenge.
+I go into the factors that you should consider when choosing royalty share books to find the ones that are likely to pay the most in my free 5-Day Audiobook Audition Challenge.

 Now let’s talk about flat rate or “PFH” audiobook deals.

-But you might be thinking, “That sounds pretty good, but what are my chances of getting flat rate books deals that pay this much?”
+But you might be thinking, “That sounds pretty good, but what are my chances of getting flat rate books deals that pay this much as a new narrator?”

-The next question I usually get is, “Okay, but don’t you need special training and expensive equipment to get offers like this?”
+The next question I usually get is, “Do I need special training and expensive equipment to get offers like this?”

 Right now there are more than 2500 titles on ACX alone that are looking for a narrator ASAP!

-The results of that very first challenge were so remarkable that I’ve decided to run it again.
-If you would like to learn how to start profiting from audiobooks and submit your first audition for a real book within just five days, then you should join us for the next round of our 5-Day Audiobook Audition Challenge!
+If you would like to learn how to start profiting from audiobooks and submit your first audition for a paid audiobook project within just five days, then you should join us for the next round of our 5-Day Audiobook Audition Challenge!

-During the challenge you’ll learn how to set up a narrator profile that make you look attractive to authors (even of you don’t have any voice training or experience), create short audio samples to show off your natural talent, find real books that are the best fit for your voice and interests, and how to record, edit and submit your first real audiobook audition!
+During the challenge you’ll learn how to set up a narrator profile, create short audio samples to show off your vocal skills, find books that are the best fit for your voice and interests, and learn how to record, edit and submit audiobook auditions on ACX.